Upgrading to Ubuntu 20.04 LTS

 When it comes back up you can start the upgrade:

-The install process will start and you will be asked several questions.
+The installation process will start and you will be asked several questions.
 The default answers are usually correct.

-On a couple of servers, it failed to upgrade the PhpMyAdmin database so I chose to ignore and installed fine anyway.
+On a couple of servers, it failed to upgrade the PhpMyAdmin database so I chose to ignore it and installed ok anyway.

 The whole process takes around 20mins.